Clash of Realities Conference

 Since 2018 the conference has expanded its network and collaborated with the A MAZE. / Berlin – International Games and Playful Media Festival as well as the Quo Vadis game development & business conference, both integral parts of gamesweekberlin.

-The 11th International Conference on the Art, Technology and Theory of Digital Games will be a two-part event.
-In November 2020, we start with a digital conference that includes the Young Academics Workshop, several Summit Presentations, and international Keynote speakers.
+The 11th International Conference on the Art, Technology and Theory of Digital Games is a two-part event.
+In November 2020, we started with a digital conference that included the Young Academics Workshop, several Summit Presentations, and international Keynote speakers.

-The discussion will continue in June 2021 at the TH Köln and the University of Cologne – as this year’s conference is the very first that is co-organized and co-hosted by the Cologne Game Lab (TH Köln) and the Department for Media Culture and Theater (University of Cologne).
+The discussion will continue in July 2021 at the TH Köln and the University of Cologne – as the 11th edition is the very first that is co-organized and co-hosted by the Cologne Game Lab (TH Köln) and the Department for Media Culture and Theater (University of Cologne).

 Part I | November 18-19, 2020 | all digital